Michael Kegel, Bioengineering, College of Engineering

 Mentor: Edwin Maas, Communication Sciences and Disorders

-Examining the Acoustic Measures of Prosody to Determine Severity in Childhood Apraxia of Speech
+Examining the Relationship Between Acoustic Measures of Stress Patterns and Diagnosis and Severity of Childhood Apraxia of Speech

 Seren Palacio, Biology, College of Science and Technology